 Australian Standards are documents that set out specifications, procedures and guidelines that aim to ensure products, services and systems are at a consistently high, safe, consistent and reliable standard.
-Forklifts have some of the most well developed Australian Standards the majority of standards come under AS2359.
-One are that has recently changed is Forklift Seat Belts.
+Forklifts have some of the most well developed Australian Standards, with the majority of standards coming under AS 2359.
+Forklift seat belts are one area that has changed recently.

 As manufacturing improves so does the associated standards.
 Whilst the Australian Standards are not law, some are .
-Its always a good idea to make sure you are aware of what standards apply.
-It can go a long way to helping you in your business.
+Its always a good idea to make sure you are aware of what standards apply to your industry.
+It can go a long way to improving processes and standards in your business.